paezha/Spatial-Statistics-Course/Github Book/_book/05-Activity-Mapping-in-R-Continued.md

 ## Activity

-1. Create thematic maps for variables VAR1 through VAR3 in the dataframe `Data`.
+1. Create thematic maps for variables VAR1 through VAR3 in the dataframe `missing_df`.

 2. Suppose that you were tasked with estimating the value of a variable for the locations where those were not measured.
 For instance, you could be a realtor, and you need to assess the value of a property, and the only information available is the published values of other properties in the region.
 As an alternative, you could be an environmental scientist, and you need to estimate what the concentration of a contaminant at a site, based on previous measurements at other sites in the region.